Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 20. Demonstrate how to avoid distractions

-As a leader, it’s your job to demonstrate a list of insightful tips on how to deflect from those temptations.
+As a leader, if you want to successfully manage remote workers, we’d recommend too to share a list of insightful tips on how to deflect from those temptations.

 21. Delegate tasks

-Your job entails a lot of overviewing, interacting, and conferencing, which turns the job of completing tasks extremely hard.
+Your job might entail a lot of overviewing, and managing relationships and projects, which makes the job of completing tasks extremely hard.
+We hear you, managing remote employees on top of that sounds like a lot.

-Make sure you delegate tasks that you don’t need to do specifically.
-By doing it, you’re one step closer to building a high-performing team.
+So, make sure you delegate tasks that you don’t need to do specifically.
+By doing it, you’re one step closer to building a high-performing team while you’re improving the productivity of your employees.

 22. Establish time frames